AzureMentor/microsoft-graph-docs/concepts/known-issues.md

 In the meantime, to unblock development and testing you can use the following workaround.

+> [!NOTE]
->**NOTE:** This is not a permanent solution and is only intended to unblock development.
+> This is not a permanent solution and is only intended to unblock development.
 This workaround will not be required once the aforementioned issue is fixed.
 This workaround does not need to be undone once the fix is in place.

 1. Open an Azure AD v2 PowerShell session and connect to your `customer` tenant by entering your admin credentials into the sign-in window.
 You can download and install Azure AD PowerShell V2 from [here](https://www.powershellgallery.com/packages/AzureAD).